What you Can do to Save ObamaCare in 2018

 TIP: Most people know 20 million people have been covered, millions have cost assistance on the marketplace because of the law, and everyone benefits from patient protections like the ban on preexisting conditions.
 All of this is on the line if the GOP moves forward on their Repeal and Delay plan.
 Get your self up to speed on ObamaCare via our ObamaCare explained page.
 The better you understand the program, the better you can help us to defend Affordable Care and Patient Protections and ensure a repeal doesn’t happen without a replacement plan on the table.

 Key Provisions that Need Protection

 Now that President has been elected, the Affordable Care Act’s key provisions are on the line.
 Here are the big 3 that I would call your attention to:

-- The Preexisting Conditions Ban: This is the provisions that ensures that no one can be denied coverage for preexisting conditions or dropped from a plan if they get sick.
-The GOP wants to eliminate it in a hope that it will reduce costs.
-They have a “lackluster” alternative version, featured in many of their potential plans, that they will likely try to pass off as them keeping the provision (if they do ever actually put a workable replacement plan on the table).
+- The Preexisting Conditions Ban: This is the provision that ensures that no one can be denied coverage for preexisting conditions or dropped from a plan if they get sick.
+The GOP wants to eliminate it to reduce costs.
+They have a “lackluster” alternative version, featured in many of their potential plans that they will likely try to pass off as them keeping the provision (if they do ever actually put a workable replacement plan on the table).
 Watch out for the Republican’s “Continuous Coverage Exclusion” For Pre-Existing Conditions it is not the same as ObamaCare’s preexisting conditions protections.

 Which Provisions are at Risk of Being Defunded?

-The “good news” here is that not every provisions depends on the budget.
+The “good news” here is that not every provision depends on the budget.
 So plans for a full repeal aside, in terms of just budget reconciliation: